tavareshugo/r-intro-tidyverse-gapminder/_episodes/03-data_vis_ggplot2.md

 > > <img src="../fig/rmd-03-unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" width="864" style="display: block; margin: auto;" />
 > >
 > > The data do not seem to be missing at random: it seems to be the case that
-> > when data is missing for one variable it is also missing for the other.
+> > when data is missing for one variable it is often also missing for the other.
-> > It is also always missing for fertility rate.
+> > And there seem to be more missing data for `children_per_woman` than `life_expectancy`.
 > > However, we only have 9 cases with missing data, so perhaps we should not
 > > make very strong conclusions from this.
 But it gives us more questions that
 > > we could follow up on: are the countries with missing data generaly lacking
-> > population statistics?
-Is it harder to obtain data for fertility rate than
+> > other statistics?
+Is it harder to obtain data for fertility than
 > > for life expectancy?
 > >
 > {: .solution}